 - An ultrasound is a test that uses sound waves to look at pictures of your digestive system.

 - Medicines may be used to decrease inflammation in your digestive tract.
 You may need antibiotics to treat or prevent an infection and antidiarrheal medicine to decrease diarrhea.
 Immunosuppressants may also be given to slow your immune system.

 - Surgery may be needed to decrease your symptoms or to correct problems such as blockage or bleeding.
-Caregivers may remove the diseased part of your intestines and reconnect the healthy parts.
+Your healthcare provider may remove the diseased part of your intestines and reconnect the healthy parts.
 You may also need to have a colostomy.